|Oracle Spatial User's Guide and Reference

 A database containing information indexed by location.

 A model of how objects are located on a spatial context.

-An extension of the Oracle8 data dictionary.
+An extension of the Oracle8i data dictionary.
 It keeps track of the number of partitions created in a spatial table.
-The Spatial Data Option data dictionary is owned by MDSYS.
-The data dictionary is used only by the partitioned point routines.
+The Spatial data dictionary is owned by user MDSYS.
+The data dictionary is used only by the deprecated partitioned point routines.

 A class of data structures designed to store spatial information and facilitate its manipulation.

-The format used to load data into spatial tables in a previous version of Spatial Data Option.
+The format used to load data into spatial tables in a previous release of Spatial Data Option.
 Loading is now accomplished with the standard SQL*Loader.